Edmund Roberts (diplomat): Kingdom of Vietnam

-Second mission

-Naval surgeon William Ruschenberger (1807–1895) commissioned on Peacock, commanded by lieutenant Cornelius Stribling, accompanied by Schooner Enterprise, lieutenants commanding A. S. Campbell; both under the command of Commodore Edmund P. Kennedy.

-Aftermath and legacy
+Later life

 A bill for the settlement of the accounts of Edmund Roberts, late diplomatic agent of the United States to Cochin China, Muscat, and Siam, proposed that his legal representatives be authorized to draw the salary of a chargé d'affaires, without the outfit, less the per diem already paid, from the time of his appointment January 27, 1832, until six months after his death June 13, 1836.

 Roberts' account of his mission was published posthumously; his papers were placed on deposit by the Portsmouth Historical Society in July 1991.
 His mission was commemorated in a historical perspective on gifts to the United States of America at the Smithsonian Institution's National Museum of Natural History.
-Roberts is also known for having requested issues of 1804-dated American Turban Head eagles and the Draped Bust dollars (the famous 1804 dollar) as parts of presentation proof coinage to be carried on his second mission.
+Roberts is also known for having requested issues of 1804-dated American Turban Head eagles and the Draped Bust dollars (the 1804 dollar) as parts of presentation proof coinage to be carried on his second mission.
 Neither Roberts' nor Ruschenberger's accounts are those of a polished diplomat, but were written "for a general American audience to acquaint them with the realities of a far-off land and culture" – subsequently collected and republished as Two Yankee Diplomats In 1830s Siam.